The climate change conversation

 Finally, we wanted to explore the impact of the conversation on climate change we have described on emotions and actual behaviour.

 The strong presence of negative coverage and social media discussions makes a lot of people feel even more anxious, angry or powerless.

-40% of respondents in our survey say that climate change makes them feel ‘anxious about what might happen to our planet’.
-This sits alongside a wider spectrum of emotions including anger ‘about the lack of effort being made to stop climate change’ (35%) and feeling ‘powerless to do anything to stop climate change’ (27%).
-This indicates a complex emotional response to the topic and the conversation around it.
+40% of respondents in our original survey said that climate change makes them feel ‘anxious about what might happen to our planet’.
+Six months later this number remained unchanged (41%) suggesting this feeling of anxiety is a durable emotion associated with climate change among a large share of individuals.
+This sits alongside a wider spectrum of emotions including anger ‘about the lack of effort being made to stop climate change’ (35% in December 2019 and 33% in June 2020) and feeling ‘powerless to do anything to stop climate change’ (27% in both December 2019 and June 2020).
+These results indicate a complex emotional response to the topic and the conversation around it.

 The fact that people are not seeing sufficiently engaging news of the positive progress that is being made, leads to decreased levels of action.

 In addition to practical barriers to changing behaviour such as cost and practicality, we see that a consistent theme across all types of behaviour is the belief that individual actions’ impact on climate change would be negligible.
 This feeling is particularly pronounced among those recalling a higher share of negative stories.